alfred-jayaprakash/kke-solutions/linux/README.md

   * You can also use Telnet to verify connectivity to a specific port: `telnet stapp01 8080`.
 Ensure that you do not see any connection errors.
   * For some tasks, you need to use browser by clicking `Open Port on Host 1` tab to open the site on specific port (especially the Wordpress task)
   * For tasks that involve iptables, use `iptables -nvL` to list all the rules in a simple-to-understand format
-  * For some tasks, it may be time-saving and less error-prone if you rather create a shell script with all the required commands and execute them on all the required hosts.
+  * For some tasks, it may be time-saving and less error-prone if you rather create a shell script, with all the required commands, offline using your favourite IDE.
+Then you can copy-paste the script to each required host and execute it.
 This will help you to easily go for bonus points. e.g. Tasks that require you to configure Iptables or Firewalld

+## Common mistakes
+* Not reading the question properly.
+Especially, when you redo the same question, all the names and port values would've changed in the new question.
+So pay attention to that.
+* To restart a systemd service after performing changes (like nginx.conf,httpd.conf, sshd.config), you run `sudo systemctl restart <service>` and not `sudo systemctl start <service>`.
+The problem with using `start` option is, if the service is already running then nothing is done.
+So your changes never take effect.
+* For Firewalld tasks, most people miss out on reloading the firewall rules by running `sudo firewall-cmd --reload`
+* For Iptables tasks, forgetting to persist the iptables rules is another common mistake: `sudo service iptables save`

 ---
 For general tips on getting better at KodeKloud Engineer tasks, [click here](../README.md)